 - Discuss the steps clinicians can take within the clinic setting to change the long-term outcomes for stroke survivors

-- Summarize evidence supporting high-intensity gait training in the stroke patient population, and strategies to implement these principles in clinic
+- Summarize the evidence supporting high-intensity gait training in the stroke patient population, and strategies to implement these principles in the clinic environment

-- Describe evidence based treatment modalities when treating dysphagia across the continuum of care, & apply approaches in case study scenarios
+- Describe evidence based treatment modalities when treating dysphagia across the continuum of care, and apply those approaches in case study scenarios

 - Identify the aspects of the Patient Centered Education Model (PCEM), and practice those principles in interactive case studies to strengthen carryover into clinical practice

-- Express current technologies to aid in enhancing independence in the home, work, and community.
+- State current technologies to enhance independence in the home and at work.

-- State evidence-based principles and strategies to promote supportive communication, and apply those principles through practice
+- State the evidence-based principles and strategies to promote supportive communication, and apply those principles through practice and demonstration

-- Describe and demonstrate practice and evidence based interventions to address upper extremity function and pain post stroke
+- Describe practice of evidence based interventions to address upper extremity function and pain post stroke

-- Summarize the APTA clinical practice guidelines related to locomotion in chronic stroke survivors, and express how those guidelines can be applied to functional exercise in the long-term
+- Summarize the American Physical Therapy Association clinical practice guidelines related to locomotion in chronic stroke survivors, and express how those guidelines can be applied to functional exercise in the long-term

-- Express the process and goals of vocational rehabilitation related to a variety of different outcomes post stroke
+- State the process and goals of vocational rehabilitation related to a variety of different outcomes post stroke

 CONTINUING EDUCATION CREDIT